CSP02/Toggler/README.md

 **Note: To avoid problems use `left: 30px` or `top: 30px` instead of `margin-left: 30px` or `margin-top: 30px` because the code calculats the offset values.**

+# Improvements done

+- Improve toggleProperty() cause only changing when it is clicked second time at the beginning.

 # Planned improvements

-- Upgrade Toggler so users can use class names too for toggling.
 - Improve toggleSlide() for vertical toggles.
-- Improve toggleProperty() cause only changing when it is clicked second time at the beginning.

 **Note: You can request some features by opening a PR or issuing a feature request through issue.**

 # Optimizations:

-- Now Toggler is a class.
-- Removed `InteractionCount()` which sometimes doesn't work properly.
-- Added vertical slide support.
+- toggleClass() works even the element contains multiple classes.
+- Optimised code.

 # How to download